 2) Learn to observe your thoughts and feelings without judgment.
 Realizing your self-talk is the first step toward repairing negative bias and prejudice.
 It’s the next more profound step into awareness as we move from observing the body to observing the mind.
 You’ll be surprised to find you can hold multiple levels of awareness simultaneously with no effort.

 3) Practice listening with your full attention.
 Focus on what the person is saying instead of thinking about what you will say in response.
 The practice of this skill will improve all of your relationships.
-You will have fewer misunderstandings, and people will find they like to talk with you because you hear them.
+You will have fewer misunderstandings, and people will like to talk with you because you hear them.

 The result is the peace of daily mindfulness.
 It turns your routine tasks into spaces to gain energy and improve focus.

 Use your smartphone to assist with these mind hacks.
 Use it to remind yourself to take mental breaks.